 Specialized classes are offered at various locations in the service area.
 There is no fee for registration or for instructional materials.
 To enroll, call 800.447.4091, ext.
-4272 or for class information in Swain County call 828.306.7020, for Cherokee and Jackson County call 828.339.4361 and for Macon County call 828.306.7020.
+4272 or 828.339.4272.

 ADMISSION ELIGIBILITY

 Admission is open to individuals who are 18 years or older and who are not enrolled in public school.
 Students who are 16 or 17 years old and no longer enrolled in the public school system are eligible after the completion of an Underage Release Form.
 This form may be obtained from www.southwesterncc.edu/college-and-career-readiness.